Within the Data Builder section of the Tadabase builder, you can define your app's data structure with data tables, fields, and records.

 Please Note: If you delete a connection field that is being used in your app, the automatic relationship will be removed as well.
 For example, if you have a form that adds a connected record and the connection field is deleted, the form will still function however the record will no longer be auto-connected.

-Now that we have discussed how to use fields, we will explore each field type within the following articles.
+Now that we have discussed how to use fields, we will explore each field type in the following articles.